 - Avoid drinks that contain caffeine.

-- Participate in regular exercise—aim for at least 30 minutes per day most days of the week.
+- Regular exercise—aim for at least 30 minutes per day most days of the week.

 Anxiety and Depression Association of America https://adaa.org